Nomad-Media/samples-python/schedule/Readme.md

 > 📘 Note)
 >
-> For more information about the API call used got to [Delete Intelligent Playlist]\(doc:delete-intelligent-playlist
+> For more information about the API call used got to [Delete Intelligent Playlist](https://developer.nomad-cms.com/docs/delete-intelligent-playlist)

 ## Delete Intelligent Schedule